A Repurposed Photo Album to Create a Scrapbook

 - Begin with page 1.
 The inside of the cover will open with page 1.
 Keep this in mind when designing page 1 so it doesn't clash with the inside cover.

 - Pages 2 and 3 and all other pages that open together.
 When the pages open together, keep in mind that while you can have two pages that look totally different, you'll need twice the supplies if you want the pages to look the same or similar.
-For example, if you want to decorate page 2 and 3 with a certain ribbon, make sure you have enough on hand.
+For example, if you want to decorate pages 2 and 3 with a certain ribbon, make sure you have enough on hand.
 You don't want to create two pages that look the same and run out of supplies to finish.

 When you create your pages, measure the space you have to adhere photo mats, tags, embellishments, etc.

 Begin with pages 2 and 3.
-Save the front and back pages so that you can make sure they look well with the first and last pages.
+Save the front and back pages so that you can make sure they look good with the first and last pages.
 You don't want to assemble the entire album and then notice that the first and last page could have been better coordinated had you waited to see how the album came together.

-Pages 2 and 3 have large photo mats, with slide-out side and top journaling tags.
+Pages 2 and 3 have large photo mats with slide-out side and top journaling tags.

 To create the top journaling tags, I measured the photo mat so that the tag could easily slide in behind.